Welcome to today's edition of the Rush 24-7 podcast.

 We just had a story last week that a drought is causing the Amazon rainforest to flourish.

-And I don't know, I don't understand this, but Bill Gray, the noted hurricane expert, has issued his forecast for 2008.
+And I don't understand this, but Bill Gray, the noted hurricane expert, has issued his forecast for 2008.

-Uh Colorado State University Hurricane Research Team predicted on Friday 13 tropical storms will develop in the 2008 Atlantic hurricane season of season of which seven would strengthen into hurricanes.
+Colorado State University Hurricane Research Team predicted on Friday 13 tropical storms will develop in the 2008 Atlantic hurricane season, a season of which seven would strengthen into hurricanes.

-Uh the team formed by forecasting pioneer William Gray, whose long-range forecasts have been wrong for the past three years, uh, said that would make 2008 a somewhat above average hurricane season.
+The team formed by forecasting pioneer William Gray, whose long-range forecasts have been wrong for the past three years, said that would make 2008 a somewhat above-average hurricane season.

-A long-term forecast is for ten tropical storms and six hurricanes during the six-month season starting June the first.
+A long-term forecast is for 10 tropical storms and six hurricanes during the six-month season starting June the 1st.

-I uh and I appreciate the good work he's doing, and he's right on global warming, but some this is getting ridiculous now.
+Now, you know, I like Bill Gray, and I appreciate the good work he's doing, and he's right on global warming, but this is getting ridiculous now.

-What is it, the seventh, and we start predicting the hurricanes next year.
+Here we are in December, what is it, the 7th, and we start predicting the hurricanes next year.

 In the last three years, nobody has gotten it right.